 Prior to today’s discussion, my understanding of elves had been limited.
 Christian kids in my neighborhood had described them as somewhat mischievous but largely benign characters.
 As I’d been informed, each child possesses a single elf that lives with him or her when not assisting Santa.
 Although they love their assigned children, the elves take pleasure in hiding themselves and performing harmless pranks on their charges.
 They typically remain invisible during the day but emerge at night to engage in hijinks.

 Like other children, my mentee owns an elf.
 “Baxter” has all the typical attributes of his species plus one more: clumsiness.
-As I was informed, Baxter accidentally ground his foot in the garbage disposal two years ago; and this past Christmas he lit himself on fire while helping Santa down Ernie’s chimney.
+As I was informed, Baxter accidentally ground his foot in the garbage disposal two years ago; and this past Christmas, he lit himself on fire while helping Santa down Ernie’s chimney.
 Hearing this, I felt bad for Baxter.
 But more to the point, I drew a clearer picture of why Ernie needs a mentor.

-I asked him what he would’ve done had Lester succeeded in attacking him that night.
+I asked Ernie what he would’ve done had Lester succeeded in attacking him that night.
 As I should’ve expected, the bloodthirsty psychopath-in-waiting replied: “I would’ve punched him in the face and ripped his arms off!”

 I felt compelled to ask a follow-up question, to which Ernie responded: “Sure, I would’ve said ‘Merry Christmas’ after his arms were on the floor.”